seandlg/repetition-works/index.md

 <figure>
 <img style="width:70%;" src="/public/img/fig2.svg" />
 Figure 3: How a self-fulfilling prophecy perpetuates itself.
-</figure>

 SRT works by weakening this feedback loop at the top.
 Thoughts change first, followed by change in the behavior.
-Eventually, most negative beliefs can be completely neutralized.
+</figure>

+Detecting negative self-fulfilling prophecies and creating positive ones is an important skill in life that can be learned, similar to riding a bike or swimming.
+For it to work, you should make it a habit to always ask the following questions:

+- Does this negative thing in my life exist just because I believe in it?
+- What positive thing should I believe in, so that if I believed it well enough, that thing could turn into reality?

 ## Relation to Cognitive Behavioral Therapy